richardanaya/webblock/README.md

 Create expressive and powerful web components with virtual dom

+##Why should I look this library?

+[Web components](https://css-tricks.com/modular-future-web-components/) are a very powerful way to modularize your UI in a way that is standards compliant and familiar to people who know HTML.
+The problem is, the leading library for making web components - Polymer JS:

+* Has a steep learning curve
+* Lacks concise ways to write expressions
+* Tries to re-implement virtual dom when other suitable ones exist

+This library allows you to get started with web components quickly and reuse popular virtual dom technologies like React.

 ## Simple Web Component Definition
 By default you can use string or HTMLElement.
 Look down below for how to use your virtual dom technology of choice.
 ```jsx